alaurens/RoadSegmentation/README.md

 ├── README.md
 └── requirements.txt
 ```
 In the `data` folder we have the data used for the project.
 The `groundtruth` folder contains the masks of the training and validation images.
 The `images` folder contains the images used for training. `test_set_images` contains 50 folders each containing a different test image.
-Please note that we do note modify these folders from the original folders that we downloaded.
+Please note that we do not modify these folders from the original folders that we downloaded.
 The `validation` folder contains images that are used for validation.
 We move some images from the `images` folder to the `validation` folder.

 **!!!!!!!!!!!!!
 If you wish to train the model you must take at least one image from `images` and move it to `validation`**